ccnmtl/ohcoe-hugo/content/domains/identify/screen-for-substance-disorders/pre-assessment.md

 weight: 1
 q1: ["Strongly disagree", "Disagree", "Neither agree nor disagree", "Agree", "Strongly agree"]
 ---
-How comfortable are you addressing with the patient conducting a screening to determine risk or presence of substance use disorder?
+I am comfortable addressing with the patient conducting a screening to determine risk or presence of substance use disorder.